handsomematt/botw-modding/docs/blwp.md

 Each mesh is identified by a name in the string table and can have one or many instances at various transformations.

+Each fragment of the map has these.
+And dungeons too.

 ## Data Structure